matlab-deep-learning/llms-with-matlab/README.md

 images = generate(mdl,"Create a 3D avatar of a whimsical sushi on the beach.
 He is decorated with various sushi elements and is playfully interacting with the beach environment.");
 figure
 imshow(images{1})
+% Should output an image based on the prompt
 ```

 ## Examples